KasparEtter/ef1p/pages/email/email.md

 Multiple TLSA records
 </summary>

-A server can have several `TLSA` records and its certificate has to be authenticated by just one of them.
+A server can have several `TLSA` records, and its certificate has to be authenticated by just one of them.
 There are two situations in which you want to use multiple `TLSA` records:
 1. [**Key rotation**](https://datatracker.ietf.org/doc/html/rfc7671#section-8.1):
    Cryptographic keys have to be replaced from time to time.